djplaner/Card-Interface-Tweak/README.md

 With a few extra elements added (e.g. an image, a related date etc) the tweak transforms the default Blackboard appearance into a fully responsive and visual card interface.

-**New!!** Now with two different card interfaces:

-1. a horizontal interface (shown in image below), cards displayed in rows of up to 3 (depending on browser window size) cards horizontally, and
-1. a vertical interface where the cards are displayed vertically with one card to a row.

 ![After the tweak](https://farm5.staticflickr.com/4844/46280738772_4f7a9ee623.jpg)

 ## Origins and inspiration

-This Tweak is inspiried by and built somewhat upon [the Blackboard Tweaks building block](http://tweaks.github.io/Tweaks/).
+This Tweak is inspiried by [the Blackboard Tweaks building block](http://tweaks.github.io/Tweaks/).

 ## How to use the tweak